 HVLS Fan is known as Helicopter fan.
 But did you have a question in your mind that why?
+Why are HVLS Fans also called Helicopter fans?
+In this blog, we will answer your question. & Make things clear about HVLS fans & Helicopter Fans.

 Let first clear how a Helicopter fly?
 Helicopters use the same principles of aerodynamics and physics to achieve the necessary lift as fixed-wing aircraft.